vikivayner/vikivayner.github.io/index.md

-## MBA Candidate at Zicklin Baruch
+## MBA Graduate from Zicklin Baruch

 ---